The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Construction of the copy nooks

-This section is concerned with showing that it is indeed possible to arrange all the copy nooks in such a way that none of them interfere with each other.
-Additionally, we want some bound on the geometry of the copy nooks in order to make sure they don't interfere with the constraint gadgets.
-In this section, we will assume we need $n$ variable segments and $i$ input segments.
-All the segments have length $1$, and both sets of segments occur at regular intervals with spacing $d$ in two horizontally aligned rows, which are separated by a vertical distance $h$.
-Let $A_k$ be the bottom of the $k$th input segment and let $B_k$ be top of this segment, and let $C_jD_j$ be the segment at the $j$th position in the row of input segments, as in Figure \ref{SegmentBanks}.
+Here we show that it is possible to arrange all the copy nooks in such a way that none of them interfere with each other.
+We construct $n$ variable segments and $i$ spaces for input segments.
+All the guard segments are vertical and have length $1$, and both sets of segments occur at regular intervals with spacing $d$ in two horizontally aligned rows, which are separated by a vertical distance $h$.
+Suitable values of $h$ and $d$ will be determined later.
+Let $A_k$ be the bottom of the $k$th variable segment and let $B_k$ be top of this segment, and let $C_jD_j$ be the segment at the $j$th position in the row of input segments, as in \Cref{fig:SegmentBanks}.

-\ipnc{0.4}{Figures/SegmentBanks}{ The variable and input segments.
-The first input segment should be to the right of the last variable segment.}

-For given variable and input segments, there are two types of nook which we might need to construct.
-If the guard on the variable segment represents a value $y$ and the guard on the input segment represents a variable $x$, then a $\ge$ copy nook (shown in Figure \ref{GENookBound}) enforces the constraint $x\ge y$, and a $\le$ copy nook (Figure \ref{LENookBound}) enforces the constraint $x\le y$.
+Between a given variable segment and input segment, there are two types of nook which we might need to construct.
+If the guard on the variable segment represents a value $y$ and the guard on the input segment represents a variable $x$, then a $\ge$ copy nook (lower nook in \Cref{fig:BothCopyNooks}) enforces the constraint $x\ge y$, and a $\le$ copy nook (upper nook in \Cref{fig:BothCopyNooks}) enforces the constraint $x\le y$.